|If you need

 for funeral expenses, location of the deceased etc.

-recommended that you shop around and compare costs DFS Memorials is a network
+DFS Memorials is a network of

-of affordable cremation providers, all local family-owned funeral businesses,
+affordable cremation providers, all local family-owned funeral businesses,

 that guarantee to provide a basic direct cremation at a low cost.

 If you are simply looking for your cheapest option for arranging a funeral,